Einyx-xyz/wiremod_e2_darkrp/README.md

 - Lexi for the original functions
 - Cyberuben for these functions, written from scratch.
-- Smiggy for changing some shit, lel.
+- Smiggy for adding and changing some shit, lel.